What Is IT Lifecycle Management and Why Should You Care?

-As a part of IT lifecycle management operational security and compliance of assets are checked regularly.
-License counts are compared to know whether they are correct or if there is any discrepancies.
+As a part of IT lifecycle management, the operational security and compliance of assets are checked regularly.
+License counts are compared to know whether they are correct or if there are any discrepancies.
 If there are discrepancies action is taken by purchasing additional licenses, extending the existing ones, terminating those that are not needed etc. The software is upgraded to be in sync with the changes in technology.
 Maintenance, troubleshooting, patch fixing, and bug fixing is done to maintain strict security measures.
 Data integrity has to be maintained at all costs.

 4. Better Service Quality